 eTA Canada (eTA meaning)

 If you are travelling to Canada for a holiday or on business, you are required to apply for an eTA Canada before departure.
-This is an electronic travel permit issued by the Canadian government.
+This is an electronic travel authorisation issued by the Canadian government.
 Applying for an eTA can be easily done online and costs £19.95 per person.
 The Canadian government recommends applying for an eTA at least 72 hours before departure.
 Applying for an eTA can be done through this website, where you can pay with Visa, MasterCard, American Express or PayPal.
 When the eTA is granted, it is digitally linked to the passport of the traveller.
 For the next five years (or until the passport expires, whichever comes first), they can travel to Canada as often as they wish.
 However, each stay can only last a maximum of six months.
 Do you wish to stay longer?
 Then an eTA is not enough and you need to apply for a visa.

 The most beautiful national parks lie near the Rocky Mountains and are connected through a long road; the Icefields Parkway.
 This makes it a very popular road for tourists.
 The two-day train ride from Calgary to Vancouver (Rocky Mountaineer Railtour) is also recommended due to its grandiose views.
 Aside from the road or the railroad, the water also offers a nice view through the east of Canada.
 The most popular and beloved route is the Inside Passage; this boat ride lasts fourteen hours and offers a unique view of Canadaʼs many fjords.

 Do you like winter sports?
 The Canadian mountains offer all you need.
-A trip to the Niagara Falls are also a must during a holiday to Canada; these waterfalls are about fifty meters high and almost seven hundred meters long.
+A trip to the Niagara Falls are also a must during a holiday to Canada; these waterfalls are about fifty metres high and almost seven hundred metres long.
 It is also recommended to visit the CN Tower in Toronto.
-This tower is almost half a kilometer high and offers a spectacular view of the city.
+This tower is almost half a kilometre high and offers a spectacular view of the city.

 Tips for a successful holiday in Canada